ttsim-dev/ttsim/docs/geps/gep-07.md

    * The **backend** is the backend used to compute the taxes and transfers.
 Default is `"numpy"`, the other option is `"jax"`.
-   * **include_fail_and_warn_nodes** is a Boolean that determines whether raise errors and display warnings.
-Defaults to `True`, only turn off if you really know what you are doing (and even then, turn on before filing an issue).
+   * **include_fail_nodes** is a Boolean that determines whether to raise errors for invalid inputs.
+Defaults to `True`, only turn off if you really know what you are doing (and even then, please turn it on before filing an issue).
+   * **include_warn_nodes** is a Boolean that determines whether to display warnings for some cases that might lead to surprising behavior.
+Defaults to `True`, only turn off if you really know what you are doing (and even then, please turn it on before filing an issue).

    Other elements of the interface DAG, which will typically be less relevant for users,
    include: